Last Updated on

 New York Domestic Relations Law

-It’s in the best interest of an engaged couple to learn what their rights are under the terms of a prenuptial agreement.
+It’s in the interest of an engaged couple to learn what their rights are under the terms of a prenuptial agreement.
 If either of the parties has children from a previous marriage or relationship, the prenuptial agreement can be specific about the property that their children will inherit.
 Our NYC prenuptial lawyers can help advise you on all of the specific issues, as they pertain to your financial state.
 The Domestic Relations Law Section 236, Part B, in New York, is very specific about the property rights of both parties.
 Property rights include personal property, real estate, bank or cash accounts, and stocks or bonds.

 Child Custody and Support

 Couples in New York aren’t obligated to execute a prenuptial agreement, but may do so if they wish.
 The agreement may be drawn up to specify arrangements for child custody and financial support.
-However, when children are involved, it’s up to the court in NYC to make arrangements that are in the best interests of the children.
+However, when children are involved, it’s up to the court in NYC to make arrangements that are in the interests of the children.
 A prenuptial agreement that’s drafted well can protect the interests of children in the event of a previous marriage.

 Reasons To Consider A Prenuptial Agreement in New York